MikeBild/introduction-aws/README.md

   * Web-Applications using Lambda-Functions
   * Data-Processing using Lambda-Functions
   * Workflows/Process-Manager using Step-Functions
-  * RESTful-APIs using API-Gateway
+  * RESTful-APIs using ExpressJS and API-Gateway
-  * GraphQL using Lambda-Functions
+  * GraphQL-API-Server using Lambda-Functions
   * Auth and Security
   * DNS and Custom-Domains
   * Multiple Environments